IPS-Eye-White

 Can Women Be Pastors or "Priests"?

-But again, let us draw the lines exactly where God draws them.
+ut again, let us draw the lines exactly where God draws them.

 Christian feminists will often favor women becoming pastors or priests.
-However, this is a difficult issue.
-The problem is that, in the hierarchy of the church, the word "priest" usually means either a clergyman who ranks below a bishop but above a deacon, but has the authority to perform or administer various religious rites.
-However, according to the New Testament, there are no priests, only elders (the presbyteros).
-The word "priest" is never ever used for the head of the New Testament church.
-In all but one case the word occurs only in the book of Hebrews, and always in reference to the temporary priesthood of the Old Testament temple, as compared to Jesus' unchanging and permanent priesthood.
+In the hierarchy of the church, the word "priest" usually means either a clergyman who ranks below a bishop and above a deacon.
+However, according to the New Testament, there are no priests only elders (the presbyteros).
+In all but one case ”priest” occurs only in the book of Hebrews always in reference to the temporary priesthood of the Old Testament temple as compared to Jesus' unchanging and permanent priesthood.

 But the question here is whether or not women can fill either role.
 In Romans 16:1, Paul called the obviously female Phoebe "a servant (diakonos) of the church", whom he commended to the Romans.
 However, while this certainly shows that women took an active role in the early church, there seems to be little question that the offices of elders and deacons was meant to be filled by men.